The Dixie Chicks have some good news for their fans: "Gaslighter" has a new release date.

 This comes after they surprised listeners with a track from "Gaslighter," one titled “Julianna Calm Down,” on the album's original release date to make up for the postponement.

-“Julianna Calm Down” is a quiet and restrained number highlighting Natalie Maines dynamic voice, providing a simple yet powerful message to young women to stand their ground in difficult relationships.
-The song is named after one of Emily Strayer’s daughters and references all the daughters she and her sister and fellow bandmate, Martie Maguire, are moms too.
+“Julianna Calm Down” is a quiet and restrained number highlighting Natalie Maines' dynamic voice, providing a simple yet powerful message to young women to stand their ground in difficult relationships.
+The song is named after one of Emily Strayer’s daughters and references all the daughters she and her sister and fellow bandmate, Martie Maguire, are moms to.

 In addition to Julianna, there are Harper, Katie, Eva and Violet.

-In a message to fans, the Dixie Chicks wrote that while they can’t give fans the full album just yet, they couldn’t let the day pass by without sharing something special with all of them.
+In a message to fans at the time, the Dixie Chicks wrote that, while they can’t give fans the full album just yet, they couldn’t let the day pass by without sharing something special with all of them.

-“We hope it makes you feel empowered, smile, and strut the f--- around like you’ve got nothing to lose,” they added, referencing the new tune’s lyrics.
+“We hope it makes you feel empowered, smile, and strut the f--- around like you’ve got nothing to lose,” they said, referencing the new tune’s lyrics.
 “We’ll strut through this time together.”

-Dixie Chicks release new song ‘Julianna Calm Down’ amid album delay originally appeared on goodmorningamerica.com
+Dixie Chicks reveal new 'Gaslighter' release date after album delay originally appeared on goodmorningamerica.com